nymtech/nym/documentation/operators/src/testing/prometheus-grafana.md

 # Prometheus & Grafana

-The combination of Prometheus and Grafana is a stack used by Nym team for internal monitoring as well as by core community operators like [ExploreNym](https://github.com/ExploreNYM/vps-monitor) or [No Trust Verify](https://status.notrustverify.ch/d/CW3L7dVVk/nym-mixnet?orgId=1).
+The combination of Prometheus and Grafana is a common stack used by Nym team for internal monitoring as well as by core community operators like [ExploreNym](https://github.com/ExploreNYM/vps-monitor) or [No Trust Verify](https://status.notrustverify.ch/d/CW3L7dVVk/nym-mixnet?orgId=1).

 <!-- Write about adventages of this setup -->

 ## Prometheus

-[Prometheus](https://prometheus.io) is a free and open-source monitoring systems.
+[Prometheus](https://prometheus.io) is a free and open source monitoring systems.
 It allows operators to have their metrics, events, and alerts under full control.
 This ecosystem offers multiple advantages:

 - collects and records metrics from servers, containers, and applications
 - provides a [flexible query language (PromQL)](https://prometheus.io/docs/prometheus/latest/querying/basics/)